 - Improves overall productivity: Policy administrators have an easier time dealing with employee queries when your policies are well-defined and easy to understand.
 With clear instructions with respect to what to do, employees may waste less time on bookings and other travel related chores.
 This allows for all the stakeholders to tend to their core duties without worrying about reimbursements.

 - Prevents fraud: Employees may get creative in manipulating the system set in place.
 This is why having an expense management software is paramount to making sure you have the visibility to all expenses.
-With advanced digital audit trails for all your expenses, automated expense management softwares ensure you never lose track.
+With advanced digital audit trails for all your expenses, automated travel and expense management software ensures you never lose track.

 Must-haves in your air travel policy